mirkoappel/Vibe-Coding-Browser-Game-Orange-Shift/README.md

 ---

-## 🧪 Origin & Context
+## Origin & Context

-Orange Shift was created as part of a **Vibe Coding Experiment** with **Gemini 2.5 Pro (Canvas Mode)** — an interface that lets humans and AI build ideas *together* in real time.

-I (👋 [Mirko Appel](https://www.linkedin.com/in/mirko-appel/)) am an **innovation consultant and AI trainer**, helping brands and communicators explore creative applications of artificial intelligence.
+Orange Shift was created as part of a Vibe Coding Experiment with Gemini 2.5 Pro (Canvas Mode) — an interface that enables humans and AI to build ideas together in real time.
+The game was developed by Mirko Appel, an innovation consultant and AI trainer helping brands and communicators explore creative applications of artificial intelligence.

 This project was a playful exploration of:
 - Conversational coding with a language model